chris-greening/chris-greening-blog/posts/Leveraging the pandas .pipe() method to write beautiful and concise data transformations in Python/README.md

 A clear and concise chain of **immediately obvious** data transformations - let's talk about some of the benefits of writing our code like this

-## The maintainability benefits of using the pipe method
+## The benefits of using the pipe method
+<a src="#the-benefits-of-using-the-pipe-operation"></a>

-You may have noticed that I did not *explicitly* reveal to you the reader the implementation details behind any of the piped functions
+You may have noticed that I did not *explicitly* reveal any of the implementation details behind any of the piped functions

 And yet you *probably* didn't have a hard time understanding (at least from a top-level view) of what transformations were taking place behind the scenes!

-I bet you could even show this to someone that has never written a single line of code in their life and even they'd be able to get the overall gist of what's happening to the dataset
+I bet you could even show this to someone that has never written a single line of code in their life and even *they'd* be able to get the overall gist of what's happening to the dataset

 While some simple transformations can be accomplished in a single line of code, more complex transformations might take dozens, hundreds, or even *thousands* of lines before we can move onto the "next" transformation